 2. Russell Crowe (Noah) spends the movie looking as portly and chunky as the owner of a pub on the M25, even though Noah is supposed to be a noble hunter-gatherer who subsists on berries and hates killing animals and is also doing lots of intense physical exercise.
 Jennifer Connelly just looks hot, and acts her little socks off.

-10. One of the scenes is the following: Anthony Hopkins, as Methuselah (wearing a bald cap and looking generally decrepit) comforts Emma Watson (Ila) because she is barren and can’t give the hot son any kids.
+8. One of the scenes is the following: Anthony Hopkins, as Methuselah (wearing a bald cap and looking generally decrepit) comforts Emma Watson (Ila) because she is barren and can’t give the hot son any kids.
 In a supremely creepy moment, he reaches out and puts his hand on her weird scarred stomach, which somehow has been making her be infertile (one of the things that’s not really explained properly- she got the scar when the evil tribes roamed the lands and killed her parents), and then all the trees go weird and whooshy, then all of a sudden she’s not infertile any more.
 She sprints off to find the hunky son and is all like “dude, let’s do it in the forest,” and there’s lots of dramatic music and heavy breathing.
-(Thankfully, Aronofsky didn’t cut back to Anthony Hopkins doing a ‘satisfied smile at a job well done’ face, as he hears Emma and Hot Son bonking in the forest; though with all the dramatic music going on, he would have heard it from a mile away).
+Strangely moving.
+Sort of.

-12. There’s an amazingly-made, beautiful visual sequence which blends elements of creationism and Darwinism in a way I really liked, before a Garden of Eden scene with some CGI figures that are meant to be Adam and Eve but look more like crash-test dummies which have been painted with glow-in-the-dark paint and a weirdly unrealistic looking snake (OMG that’s why Noah keeps faffing about with a snake-skin and wrapping it around his arm, I TOTALLY GET THIS FILM).
+9. There’s an amazingly-made, beautiful visual sequence which blends elements of creationism and Darwinism in a way I really liked, before a Garden of Eden scene with some CGI figures that are meant to be Adam and Eve but look more like crash-test dummies which have been painted with glow-in-the-dark paint and a weirdly unrealistic looking snake (OMG that’s why Noah keeps faffing about with a snake-skin, I TOTALLY GET THIS FILM).
 The sequence then finishes up with fighting silhouettes, demonstrating man’s inhumanity to man.
 This whole segment is overall pretty ace.
 Nicely done, Darren.
-(Though Russticles’s tone in the voiceover does sound slightly put-upon and bored, as if he’s a dad reporting back on his daughter’s clarinet ensemble at the primary school talent evening.
-“It was good.
-It was all good.”)

 See this film.
 It will make you very happy for an evening.
 (And you can be extra cheered by the fact that lots of fundamentalist Christians were annoyed about it).